 In order for an individual to call themselves a Physiotherapist (often referred to simply as Physio's) they must have completed a three year degree and be registered with the Health and Care Professions Council (HCPC).
 Most Physiotherapists are also affiliated with the Chartered Society of Physiotherapy (CSP).
 Both organisations require their members to maintain and improve their skills and qualifications through stringent continuing professional development standards, meaning that people who use their services can rest assured that they are receiving safe and effective treatment.

 How do we help?

-Physiotherapists help people by means of exercise and movement, manual therapy, electrotherapy, education and advice.
+Physiotherapists help people by means of exercise and movement, manual therapy, education and advice.
 They sometimes also use adjunctive interventions such as electrotherapy and acupuncture.

 For more detailed information on what Physiotherapists do in their work either ask me or find out more via the Chartered Society of Physiotherapy's website.

 As a neuromusculoskeletal Physiotherapist I treat an extensive range of conditions in clinic.
 Some of the common complaints I deal with include:

 Back and neck pain